-A seat map is a visual representation of your seating layout that allows you to assign guests to specific seats or tables.
-Seat maps are ideal for:
+A seat map is a visual layout of your tables or seats that lets you assign guests to a specific spot before or during check-in.
+Seat maps work well for:

 - Dinner shows and luaus with assigned table seating

-- Tours with specific vehicle seats (boats, buses, etc.)
+- Boat or bus tours with specific vehicle seats

-- Any experience where guests need to be assigned to specific seats or tables
+- Any experience where guests need to be assigned to a specific seat or table

 With seat maps, you can: